-IB Theatre Arts HL will focus on three core syllabus areas: theatre in context, theatre processes, and presenting theatre.
+IB Theatre Arts HL is a two-year course that will focus on three core syllabus areas: theatre in context, theatre processes, and presenting theatre.
 In the first year, students will engage in instructional activities that hone skills relevant to theatre arts.
 In the second year, students complete four major assessments: a research presentation, a director's notebook, a collaborative project and a solo theatre piece.
 By creating, designing, directing and performing theatre based on theatre contexts and theatre processes, students will experience the international and intercultural dynamic that inspires and sustains the world of theatre arts.